AlexsLemonade/training-modules/virtual-setup/rstudio-login.md

 In your `home` directory, you will find the `training-modules` folder that contains our course materials and the `shared-data` that contains the data we will be using in the modules.
 The files in these folders are accessible in each R session you start.
-Restarting R sessions will refresh what is in your `Environment` tab in the upper right panel.
+Starting and stopping R sessions will refresh what is in your `Environment` tab in the upper right panel.
 We go into more detail on the R environment and other RStudio navigating tidbits in our [guide to RStudio](../intro-to-R-tidyverse/00a-rstudio_guide.md) as well as our [first intro to R notebook](../intro-to-R-tidyverse/01-intro_to_base_R.Rmd).

 As always, please reach out to our CCDL team through Slack if you have any questions!